-- 1. Youth who have not reached age 18 by the first day of the youth waterfowl season may hunt waterfowl during the youth waterfowl season. - 2.
-Mentors must be properly licensed for waterfowl hunting and possess hunter education certification on their person while mentoring a youth who is waterfowl hunting.
-Mentors who are not the parent or quardian of the mentored hunter must be at least 18 years old and possess written permission from the parent or guardian of the hunter. - 3.
-If the resident youth acquires a Small Game License before turning 18, the license is valid through Jan.
-31, 2022.
+- Youth who have not reached age 18 by the first day of the youth waterfowl season may hunt waterfowl during the youth waterfowl season. - Mentors must be properly licensed for waterfowl hunting and possess hunter education certification on their person while mentoring a youth who is waterfowl hunting.
+Mentors who are not the parent or guardian of the mentee must be at least 18 years old and possess written permission from the parent or guardian of the hunter. - If the resident youth acquires a Small Game License before turning 18, the license is valid through Jan.
+31, 2023.